bemky/planning-center-youtube/README.md

-# Planning Center YouTube Manager
+# PlanningDistro

-A Rails application that allows users to authenticate with Google, view their YouTube channels, list their live videos, and edit video titles and descriptions.
+A Rails application that allows users to integrate Planning Center Services with YouTube, manage their live videos, and synchronize content between platforms.

 ## Features